ankurkumar14/starwars/README.md

-## Installing the Deps & Running the application (using Python 3.5.2)
+## Installing the Deps & Running the application

 ```
 virtualenv -p python3 venv